 The Cruz is the easiest to set up in the group with a score of 10 of 10.
 Its brother, the UPPAbaby Vista, is also easy and came close to tying the Cruz with a 9.
 The Cruz took about 4 and half minutes to put together and the included manual is very good.
 It offers a simple quick start guide with 7 clear steps.
 But, this product is so simple and easy you might be able to put it together without even cracking the book.

 Car Seat Compatibility

-Chicco Keyfit 30 is an Editors' Choice winner in our infant car seat review, making it a nice budget friendly option for parents.
+With the purchase of an adapter, the stroller can also be compatiable with some Maxi-Cosi seats, the Nuna Pipa, and several Cybex options.
+The second adapter is for Chicco Keyfit and Keyfit 30 models.
+The Chicco Keyfit 30 is an Editors' Choice winner in our infant car seat review, making it a nice budget-friendly option for parents.
 However, after purchasing the adapter and the car seat, it comes closer to the price of the Mesa which fits on the frame without an adapter.